AntonyThorpe/knockout-apollo/docs/en/queries.md

 Thanks to the `ko.plus` knockout plugin there are a couple of useful public observables.
 A loading indicator can be used through `yourObservable.apollo.isRunning` and if failed through `yourObservable.apollo.failed`.
 See [link](https://github.com/stevegreatrex/ko.plus/blob/master/README.md#example-implementation).

 ## Error Callback
 The `defaultErrorCallback` is to console log the error.
-To customise, provide a callback function as a second arguement to the `launchApollo` function when initialising (or the third option is that you can simply pass it in with the call).
+To customise, provide a callback function as a second argument to the `launchApollo` function when initialising (or the third option is that you can simply pass it in with the call).
 Note that `ko.plus` provides a `failMessage` observable that can be set within the error callback.

 ## Index
 [Link](index.md)